djtheseira/SmartWirelessLighting/README.md

 # SMART Wireless Lighting

 ## Introduction
-Ficsit pioneers can now control their Factory's Lights wirelessly and without the clutter of cables connecting each and every light with just the click of a button!
+Ficsit pioneers can now control their Factory's Lights wirelessly and without the clutter of cables connecting each and every light with just the click of a button! :sunglasses:

 ## Installation
 **Version 0.1.0 (Smart Wireless Lighting)**